alphagov/govuk-import-export-prototype/guide/use-trade-preferences-import-export/use-trade-preferences-export-goods.markdown

    url: '/topic/business-and-self-employed/exporting-and-doing-business-abroad.html'
 ---

-To export goods under trade preference (known as exporting ‘under preference’), you must:
+To export goods under trade preference, you must:

 s1.
 Prove the origin of your goods.
 s2.
 Get a valid movement certificate.